openscope/openscope/documentation/airport-guides/loww.md

 Runway 13/31 Grass, 650m (2132ft), Grass

 ##### LOXT - Tulln Brumowski Air Base
 Brumowski Air Base is located about 3 miles outside the town of Tulln and about 22 miles northeast of Vienna International Airport.
 It is an Austrian Air Force (German: Österreichische Luftstreitkräft) base and was opened in October of 1939.
-The base was under American control from 1945 to 1955, and was handed then over to the Austrian police, since Austria did not have an Air Force at the time.
+The base was under American control from 1945 to 1955, and was then over to the Austrian police, since Austria did not have an Air Force at the time.

 Runway 08/26, 1400m (4593ft), Asphalt
 Runway 08R/26L, 930m (3050ft), Grass